 Minimalist nail art designs are a great second step for men who want to explore more than the solid-color nail life.
 Think little accents like dots or lines.
 There are also neat French tips or simple two-tone designs out there that would be perfect for men just beginning with nail art.

-The sky’s the limit when it comes to men’s nail art.
+The sky’s the limit when it comes to men and nail art.
 The only limitation we’ve noticed?

 Nail length and shape.
 Across the board, almost all men who wear nail polish do so with short, trimmed nails.
 Maybe someday we’ll get to a point of everyone wearing pointy nails, but we’re not there yet.